TorchAI/scuroql-spec/README.md

            WHERE  (
                      answer.user_id = user_account.id)) tmp) as user_answers
  ```

-Finally, the Scuro server will wrap the parsed query with `array_agg(row_to_json())` to return json as result.

-So the above ScuroQL query corresponds the following SQL:
+The ScuroQL query at the very beginning corresponds the following SQL:

 ```
 SELECT array_agg(row_to_json(tmp)) AS dummy